trustwallet/developer/assets/pr-fee.md

 **Do I need to pay the PR fee again to make updates to my submission?**

 If your asset is already accepted into the repository, subsequent updates will require payment of the fee to cover processing your changes.
 This includes changes made for name changes, logo changes, rebranding etc.

+**Can the fee be waived?**

+Not really.
+Inclusions decided and performed by our team are done without fee, but for external-triggered changes we require the fee.